outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-14-self-sponsorship-and-why-it-matters.md

 - Increased team output by reducing the site build speed.
 - Saved us time and money by stopping us writing our own cookie banner and providing a low cost 3rd party tool.

+This is a great way to acknowledge for yourself just _how much you do_!
+I can almost guarantee when you start to capture it you'll be stunned at how amazing and productive you are and the volume of learning you do without even realising it.

-## Step 3.
+## Step 4.
 Make a 'Wins of the Quarter / Year' Summary to Share With Your Manager

 Regardless of whether they want to see it or not, at the end of the quarter and the end of the year book in time with your manager to talk through a high level summary of your wins of the quarter and year.

 Keep this light, 1 page max, because you'll struggle to hold their attention otherwise.
-Choose you biggest successes, the things you are most proud of are really shout about it.
+Choose your biggest successes, the things you are most proud of are really shout about it.

 You might want to break these up into sections like line management, technical work and so on.